gusutabopb/aioinflux/docs/usage.rst

 Iterating responses
 ^^^^^^^^^^^^^^^^^^^

+By default, :meth:`~aioinflux.client.InfluxDBClient.query`
-By default, ``InfluxDBClient.query`` returns a parsed JSON response from InfluxDB.
+returns a parsed JSON response from InfluxDB.
 In order to easily iterate over that JSON response point by point, Aioinflux provides the ``iterpoints`` function, which returns a generator object: